cyril-sabourault/konfig/README.md

 # Konfig

-konfig enables serverless workloads running on GCP to reference Kubernetes configmaps and secrets stored in GKE clusters at runtime. konfig currently supports Cloud Run and Cloud Functions workloads.
+konfig enables serverless workloads running on GCP to reference Kubernetes configmaps and secrets stored in GKE clusters at runtime. konfig currently supports Cloud Run workloads.

 ## How Does it Work